 The student teams will engage in research and development activities around a project and produce a set of deliverables, typically a written research report and a presentation, video, or demo.
 Students will work remotely on their project 20 hours per week.

 Students in the program will enroll in a three-credit-hour course that promotes the exploration of R&D that is infused with the spirit of entrepreneurship, facilitates interaction among students and student teams, and introduces applied research topics, Chicago tech speakers, and cutting-edge technology applications.

 The DPI Science Teams will benefit by having students work on technical challenges and getting new perspectives to bring solutions from ideation to reality.

 Students benefit by working on team projects that address real-world issues and by developing technical skills while earning an hourly rate.
 Students will see first-hand how research projects are formulated and will contribute directly to realizing solutions.
 Work products can be used to demonstrate the student’s ability to build innovative solutions and could even propel them toward a career in R&D.

-Examples of Science Team Projects for students in Spring 2021:
+Examples of Science Team Projects in Spring 2022 and Fall 2022

 Students accepted into the DPI Research Scholars Program candidate pool will participate in a zoom call to learn in more detail about the Science Team projects.
 Students will fill out a preference form for any project on which they would be willing to work, including a skills and interest inventory.
 This information will be used to match students with a Science Team project.
 Once matched, students will work with their student team, their Science Team Advisor, and the DPI Program Administrator to create a solution to address their assigned Science Team Project.